10 Fun Facts About Lhasa Apsos

 9.Lhasas live long lives.

 The average lifespan of a Lhasa is 12 to 15 years.
 However, many of these dogs can live into their late teens and sometimes even beyond 20.
 They are typically robust and healthy dogs.
 Some common health problems in this breed include hereditary kidney dysfunction, progressive retinal atrophy, dry eye, cherry eye, and hip dysplasia.
+It’s important to remember that it’s difficult to predict when or if your pet will become injured or sick.
+Pet insurance can help by offsetting the cost of vet bills if your Lhasa would become sick or injured.

 10. They are sometimes compared to a willful toddler.